 - Synopsis of the Signal Systems, 1979.
 This was also a cutout—based on the pamphlet published by the U.S. Marine Corp on Morse code and semphore.
 I considered this to be “Part Two of Absences and Presences” of Spectacles.

 - Balancing of Grinding Wheels, 1979.
 I took a pamphlet published by the Norton Company, cut out the text, leaving the illustrations, and pasted “some early love poems” where the text had been.
 Originally, I considered this small book to be part one of an unpublished book that I planned to title Spectacles.

 - The Problems, April 1972.
 A single poem originally published on twelve-sheet mimeograph by the Rhymers’ Club at Sonoma State College.

-- Not Lost, including poems and short stories that are not included in other books, particularly my early work going back to the age of 17.
+- Clue: artwork.
+Poems and short stories that are not included in other books, particularly my early work going back to the age of 17.

 Five stages of the career of Tom Sharp